Startup opportunity discovery

 1

-Choose one workflow that already shows painful repetition in founder conversations.
+Choose one workflow that already shows painful repetition in founder and operator conversations.

 2